-The Title IX Coordinator, deputy, or designee should be available to aid District law enforcement unit employees regarding how to respond appropriately to reports of sexual violence.
+- g.
+Tutoring, if necessary; - h.
+Alternative dispute resolution or other accountability processes; and - i.
+Academic assistance alternatives. - D. The Title IX Coordinator, Title IX Officer, deputy, or designee should be available to provide assistance to District law enforcement unit employees regarding how to respond appropriately to reports of sexual violence.

+IV.
 INVESTIGATIONS

-The District will investigate all complaints alleging sexual assault under the procedures for sexual harassment investigations described in AR 3430 regardless of whether a complaint is filed with local law enforcement.
+The District will investigate all complaints alleging sexual assault under Title IX using the procedures for sexual harassment investigations described in AR 3433 Sexual Harassment Prevention and Complaints under Title IX, regardless of whether a complaint is filed with local law enforcement.
+For other forms of sexual harassment or gender-based harassment, complainants should refer to AR 3430 Unlawful Harassment and Discrimination Prevention and Complaints.
 The District will decide the complaint based on a preponderance of the evidence standard (whether it is more likely than not that the alleged conduct occurred).

-All alleged victims of sexual assault on District property shall be kept informed, through the Vice President for Student Services, or designee, of any ongoing investigation.
-Information shall include the status of any student of employee disciplinary proceedings or appeal; alleged victims of sexual assault are required to maintain any such information in confidence unless the alleged assailant has waived rights to confidentiality.
+All alleged victims of domestic violence, dating violence, sexual assault, or stalking on District property shall be kept informed, through the Vice President for Student Services, the Office of Human Resources, or designee, of any ongoing investigation.
+Information shall include the status of any student or employee disciplinary proceedings or appeal; alleged victims of domestic violence, dating violence, sexual assault, or stalking are required to maintain any such information in confidence, unless the alleged assailant has waived rights to confidentiality consistent with state and federal law